 These fears are common but unfounded.
 If a client is dissatisfied with the service or deliverables they are receiving, they won’t be a client for too much longer.
 And, if a client takes the time to give feedback, they’re providing you with an opportunity to address their concerns.
 Wouldn’t you like to know if your client has concerns so you can do something to keep them around?

 Contrary to popular belief, Client Feedback is more about the client than the project .
-Client feedback always tells a firm more about the client than they will ever know about themselves, especially when it comes to service delivery.
+Customer feedback always tells a firm more about the client than they will ever know about themselves, especially when it comes to service delivery.

 If a client gives you a 3.5, 0.5 below “met expectations,” don’t get defensive, be inquisitive.
 Ask yourself, or the project manager, “Why did they give us a 3.5?”
 Be proactive, not reactive.